 I don’t recommend you go out and furnish your house from top to bottom in one day.
 Get the main furniture pieces in place and have some fun looking for the rest of your items and decorations.
 Here in the US, we are blessed with so many shopping options: from so many big name-brand stores all the way to the fun thrift and consignment stores.
 And then you have Facebook Marketplace, Offer Up and Let Go where you can get pre-loved items at bargain prices.

 Focus on the items you absolutely need to have in your new home to be comfortable.
 If your family absolutely love watching television together, make sure you go out and get that television during the first couple of weeks.
-If you prefer quiet evenings around a table playing card or board games, get that area set up as soon as possible.
+If you prefer quiet evenings around a table playing cards or board games, get that area set up as soon as possible.
 I believe it is crucial to get into a familiar family routine even when everything around you is still in a state of move-in chaos.

 Take some time and make looking for furniture pieces and décor items a part of your new adventure.
 And if you are really handy, you can try building some pieces yourself!
 We’ve built a couple of items over the years, like this loft bed for Sidney.